 How far is Amy willing to travel to attend home births?

-Amy primarily attends births between Worland and Thermopolis, though she is willing to travel to Sheridan and Gillette.
+Amy primarily attends births in the Big Horn Basin, though she is willing to travel to Riverton, Sheridan, Casper and Gillette.

 What about waterbirth?